curl/everything-curl/sourcecode.md

 Ost of these documents are provided shown on the curl web site in a format that is automatically converted to a web friendly format.

-- BINDINGS: lists all known libcurl language bindings and where to find them
+- `BINDINGS`: lists all known libcurl language bindings and where to find them
-- BUGS: how to report bugs and where
+- `BUGS`: how to report bugs and where
-- CODE_OF_CONDUCT.md: how we expect people to behave in this project
+- `CODE_OF_CONDUCT.md`: how we expect people to behave in this project
-- CONTRIBUTE: what to think about when contributing to the project
+- `CONTRIBUTE`: what to think about when contributing to the project
-- curl.1: the curl command line tool man page, in nroff format
+- `curl.1`: the curl command line tool man page, in nroff format
-- curl-config.1: the curl-config man page, in nroff format
+- `curl-config.1`: the curl-config man page, in nroff format
-- FAQ: frequently asked questions about various curl related subjects
+- `FAQ`: frequently asked questions about various curl related subjects
-- FEATURES: an incomplete list of curl features
+- `FEATURES`: an incomplete list of curl features
-- HISTORY: describes how the project started and has evolved over the years
+- `HISTORY`: describes how the project started and has evolved over the years
-- HTTP2.md: how to use HTTP/2 with curl and libcurl
+- `HTTP2.md`: how to use HTTP/2 with curl and libcurl
-- HTTP-COOKIES: how curl supports and works with HTTP cookies
+- `HTTP-COOKIES`: how curl supports and works with HTTP cookies
-- index.html: a basic html page as a documentation index page
+- `index.html`: a basic html page as a documentation index page
-- INSTALL: how to build and install curl and libcurl from source
+- `INSTALL`: how to build and install curl and libcurl from source
-- INSTALL.cmake: how to build curl and libcurl with cmake
+- `INSTALL.cmake`: how to build curl and libcurl with cmake
-- INSTALL.devcpp: how to build curl and libcurl with devcpp
+- `INSTALL.devcpp`: how to build curl and libcurl with devcpp
-- INTERNALS: details curl and libcurl internal structures
+- `INTERNALS`: details curl and libcurl internal structures
-- KNOWN_BUGS: list of known bugs and problems
+- `KNOWN`_BUGS: list of known bugs and problems
-- LICENSE-MIXING: describes how to combine different third party modules and their individual licenses
+- `LICENSE-MIXING`: describes how to combine different third party modules and their individual licenses
-- MAIL-ETIQUETTE: this is how to communicate on our mailing lists
+- `MAIL-ETIQUETTE`: this is how to communicate on our mailing lists
-- MANUAL: a tutorial-like guide on how to use curl
+- `MANUAL`: a tutorial-like guide on how to use curl
-- mk-ca-bundle.1: the mk-ca-bundle tool man page, in nroff format
+- `mk-ca-bundle.1`: the mk-ca-bundle tool man page, in nroff format
-- README.cmake: cmake-specific details
+- `README.cmake`: cmake-specific details
-- README.netware: netware-specific details
+- `README.netware`: netware-specific details
-- README.win32: win32-specific details
+- `README.win32`: win32-specific details
-- RELEASE-PROCEDURE: how to do a curl and libcurl release
+- `RELEASE-PROCEDURE`: how to do a curl and libcurl release
-- RESOURCES: further resources for further reading on what, why and how curl does things
+- `RESOURCES`: further resources for further reading on what, why and how curl does things
-- ROADMAP.md: what we want to work on in the future
+- `ROADMAP.md`: what we want to work on in the future
-- SECURITY: how we work on security
+- `SECURITY`: how we work on security
-- SSLCERTS: TLS certificate handling documentated
+- `SSLCERTS`: TLS certificate handling documentated
-- SSL-PROBLEMS: common SSL problems and their causes
+- `SSL-PROBLEMS`: common SSL problems and their causes
-- THANKS: thanks to this extensive list of friendly people, curl exists today!
+- `THANKS`: thanks to this extensive list of friendly people, curl exists today!
-- TheArtOfHttpScripting: a tutorial into HTTP scripting with curl
+- `TheArtOfHttpScripting`: a tutorial into HTTP scripting with curl
-- TODO: things we or you can work on implenting
+- `TODO`: things we or you can work on implenting
-- VERSIONS: how the version numbering of libcurl works
+- `VERSIONS`: how the version numbering of libcurl works

 ### docs/libcurl